tdolby-at-uk-ibm-com/ace-bdd-cucumber/README.md

 session; see https://github.com/trevor-dolby-at-ibm-com/ace-vnc-devcontainer for details on how to access the toolkit.

-There is also an ace-minimal container (run via the "New with options" menu) that will run only the command line (no toolkit) but should start in around 20 seconds.
+There is also an ace-minimal container (run via the "New with options" menu) that can only be used for vscode editing and running tests via the command line (no toolkit) but should start in 20-40 seconds depending on region.

 ## Details